the foundry

 Overview

-The Foundry at PlayPenn is a three-year playwrights workshop for emerging Philadelphia-based writers, guided by lead artists L M Feldman and R. Eric Thomas.
+The Foundry at PlayPenn is a three-year playwrights workshop for Philadelphia-based writers, guided by lead artists L M Feldman and R. Eric Thomas.

 History